oneananda/AWS_Operations/Learning/003 AWS Lambda/003 AWS Lambda@Edge/README.md

 ### What I can achieve if the max execution time is 5 seconds ?

-With the maximum execution time of 5 seconds in Lambda@Edge, you can achieve several key functionalities, especially for use cases that require quick, low-latency processing directly at the edge of the AWS network
+With the maximum execution time of 5 seconds in `Lambda@Edge`, you can achieve several key functionalities, especially for use cases that require quick, low-latency processing directly at the edge of the AWS network.

 **Use cases:**